-This course, the fourth in the six-course certificate program, Healthcare Facilities Design: Strategy & Innovation explores the use of Evidence-Based Design (EBD) to guide the planning, design and management of healthcare facilities and systems.
+This course explores the use of Evidence-Based Design (EBD) to guide the planning, design and management of healthcare facilities and systems.
 After this course you will be a more intelligent and discerning consumers of research evidence and related information, and be more a productive participant in the planning and design process.
 You'll learn the key steps in the planning and design process with a focus on how the facility affects quality of care and the experience of patients and care-giving staff.
 Case studies illustrate design approaches that lend themselves to patient-centered care and that lead to greater operational efficiency and effectiveness.
 A course project provides students with the opportunity to apply what they're learning to the creation of an outline of a facility plan for their own organization.

 When a healthcare organization is potentially committing millions of dollars to a capital improvement project, it's critical to ensure that the design conforms to best practices and is likely to achieve the intended results.
 It's equally important to be able to measure the effect of the new facility according to specific metrics to ensure those results are being achieved.
 But reviewing the published Evidence-Based Design (EBD) literature for every issue or design decision may not be the best use of your time.

-The final course in the six-course certificate program "Healthcare Facilities Design: Strategy & Innovation," offers practical advice and guidance about how project participants can conduct their own research on a timeline and budget appropriate to a project schedule.
+This course offers practical advice and guidance about how project participants can conduct their own research on a timeline and budget appropriate to a project schedule.
 It lays out a practical approach to conducting small-scale, relatively rapid empirical research studies targeting a specific project, in contrast to relying exclusively on the published EBD research literature.